See all > Living & wellness

 Taking care of your physical and mental health through COVID-19

 One of the best ways to stay balanced during COVID-19 is to take care of your physical and mental health.
 But how can you do that if you’re practicing physical distancing?
-Here are a few essential tips to help you adapt.
+Here are a few tips to help you adapt.

 Look for gyms offering virtual classes

 Canadian gyms aren’t letting COVID-19 interfere with their grind.
 If you’re already a member of a gym, check to see if they’re running online classes.
-For instance, the National Ballet of Canada is running daily dance and fitness classes over Instagram.
+For instance, the National Ballet of Canada is running dance and fitness classes over Instagram.
 If you want greater regularity and variety in your classes, see what gyms are offering full online class packages.
 Yyoga is a Canadian yoga franchise with locations in Toronto and British Columbia.
-They’re offering free online yoga classes.
+They’re offering online yoga classes.

 Don’t check the news too much